About Investment Pathways

 The Money Advice Service and Pension Wise, a service from MoneyHelper, who have both been set up by the government offer resources that you might find useful and help you decide.
 We also recommend you seek the advice of a suitably qualified financial advisor.

-For Investment Pathways, the Money Advice Service has created a tool that can help you understand your Investment Pathway options and shop around.
+For Investment Pathways, there is a tool on the Money Helper website that can help you understand your Investment Pathway options and shop around.

 The tool allows you to compare the costs of different providers based on your particular circumstances and also compare how different providers will invest your money.